Charisma Without Accountability (Harmful Church Culture Part 1)

 We live in the stories we tell ourselves.
 That’s as true in churches as it is anywhere else.

-In many high-energy, charismatic churches, the story of the church's beginning becomes the cornerstone of its identity.
+In many high-energy, charismatic churches, the story of the church’s beginning becomes a cornerstone of its identity.
 You’ll hear it again and again—on Vision Sunday, in leadership training, during staff meetings, and from the pulpit.
-It’s the story of the church: the lone pastor who came from nothing, wandered in a wilderness season, heard a call from God, and faithfully built something from the ground up.
-Rags to riches.
+It’s the story of the church: the pastor who came from nothing, walked through a wilderness season, sensed a call from God, and faithfully built something from the ground up.
 Obscurity to influence.
 Struggle to success.
 A church is born.
 A movement begins.

 Rooted in Jesus Gracem,